Kandedriva/assignment/README.md

 # Technologies Used

-## Front-End: React
+## Front-End:

+### React

-React was used to build a dynamic and responsive front-end interface.
+React was used to build the front-end interface.

+### Styling:

+CSS was used for styling and layout to create a responsive and attractive user interface.

 ## Back-End: Node.js, Express.js, and db.json